 This finding does not mean probiotics are harmful.
 It means that indiscriminate post-antibiotic probiotic use -- the "take some probiotics after your antibiotics" reflex -- may be counterproductive if the introduced strains colonise ecological niches that would otherwise be reoccupied by native species.
 The clinical implication: post-antibiotic reinoculation should be timed (not immediate), targeted (keystone-aware), and monitored (stool retest at 8 weeks).

 The Stanford fermented-foods trial (Wastyk et al., 2021) compared a high-fermented-foods diet with a high-fibre diet over 10 weeks in healthy adults.
 The fermented-foods arm showed steadily increasing microbiome diversity and reduced inflammatory markers (19 inflammatory cytokines measured), whilst the high-fibre arm showed stable diversity.
 This trial shifted clinical practice: fermented foods are no longer an optional adjunct to the Reinoculate phase; they are a core intervention.
+The 2025-2030 federal dietary guidance now explicitly names fermented foods as a nutritional goal -- a validation that makes these recommendations easier to defend in multidisciplinary settings.

 Clark and colleagues (2024) demonstrated that genome-scale metabolic models can predict which substrates will selectively increase the abundance of a target species in a complex community.
 Whilst this study used a model organism, the principle validates the concept of precision prebiotics for human microbiome management.
 Translational work is underway, and early clinical applications are emerging in the form of substrate-specific prebiotic formulations tailored to individual stool profiles.